Phosters/aws-bootcamp-cruddur-2023/journal/week1.md

  ```

  ### Connecting Postgress Client
- To connect postgress a client is needed to connect to it with this:
+ To connect postgress a client is needed to connect to it with this, paste this ommand within the gitpod.yml

  ```
    - name: postgres